 Mosquitto MQTT Server is a message broker which works over MQTT protocol.
 MQTT is lightweight messaging protocol that is ISO standard for use on top of TCP/IP protocol.
 It is mostly used for communicating with Internet of Things devices.
 We are going to install Mosquitto on a Ubuntu 16.04 server and we are going to send messages from MQTT-spy software.
 Mosquitto is an Eclipse project and it is distributed under EDL license.
 So lets start.

 To get mosquitto installed we need to do following steps.
 First update sources lis and get dependencies

-apt-get install build-essential libwrap0-dev libssl-dev libc-ares-dev uuid-dev xsltproc
+apt update apt-get install build-essential libwrap0-dev libssl-dev libc-ares-dev uuid-dev xsltproc

 Add mosquitto user, because by default it runs as non-root.